lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 The following example application script was created from [https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html){:target="_blank"}
 as a starting point.
-Therein, a neural network is trained on the MNIST Fashion dataset.
+Therein, a neural network is trained on the MNIST Fashion data set.

 There are three script preparation steps for OmniOpt: